alizainprasla/PokeAPI/README.md

 How to run the project:
 -
 - This project was developed on Xcode 13.4 using Swift 5 .
-Please run pod install after cloning the repo and checking out to master for running the project.
+Please run pod install after cloning the repo and checking out to main for running the project.

 Instructions:
 -